Nursing Diagnosis and Nursing Intervention for Leukemia

 Expected outcomes:

-- a.
-Increased tolerance activity can be measured
+- Increased tolerance activity can be measured

-- c.
-Showed decreased physiological signs of intolerance such as pulse, respiration and blood pressure within normal limits.
+- Showed decreased physiological signs of intolerance such as pulse, respiration and blood pressure within normal limits.

 Nursing Intervention for Leukemia